tlhackque/certtools/README.md

  "host" is a PEM filename

  Options:
+  4             Only use IPv4
+  6             Only use IPv6
   C: bundle     CA bundle file for verification
   c: type       Type of certificate to request (dual certificate hosts)
   d: file       Debug information to file
   f: file       File listing hosts to query
+  Q             Quick display of issue, expiration dates, keytype & size (only)
   s: proto      STARTTLS for proto: one of smtp, pop3, imap, ftp
   t: tlsver     TLS version: ssl, 1, 1.1, 1.2, 1.3